Chanin Khlaikhlung

 Chanin surrendered to police on about 17 November 2010 and said he would plead not guilty.

-He will likely appear in a military court (closed to the public) in February 2013, facing lese majeste and computer crimes charges related to 24 comments on his Facebook page.
+He was expected to appear in a military court (closed to the public) in February 2013, facing lese majeste and computer crimes charges related to 24 comments on his Facebook page.

 Media reports: